pub enum Cell {

 (do note that cells without any outputs, such as output

-, still get assigned an index)
+or name, still get assigned an index)

 Variants§